pit4shit/ansible_role_k8scgroup/README.md

 Role Name
 =========

-This sole sets dockers cgroupengine to systemd and enabled userns-remap.
+This sole sets dockers cgroupengine to systemd.
-Remapping is done to user dockusr.
-User dockusr is createt without shell and password.

 Requirements
 ------------